 When prospects go on line to research “financial advisors” they begin with Google.
 But Google can’t sort or organize the category in a helpful way.
 That’s where directories come in… they categorize advisors, provide details on specific services and nudge prospects along in the decision making process.

-So assuming that you have some sort of specialty or differentiating featues, you can get a steady stream of very qualified leads and search engine optimization you could never achieve on your own.
+So assuming that you have some sort of specialty or differentiating features, you can get a steady stream of very qualified leads and search engine optimization you could never achieve on your own.

 In this day and age, marketing for financial advisors has to go beyond a static website and a Facebook page.